eitanyaffe/hpipe/README.md

 To verify hpipe has been successfully installed run the following:

-1. Start an hpipe container
+1. Start an hpipe container.
+Each project requires a separate container.
 ```
 %> ./hpipe.pl start -c config/example/example.cfg
 ```